mbdoud/Compare-NP-Preferences/README.rst

 Required software
 -----------------

-The analysis pipeline below was performed using following software:
+The analysis pipeline below was performed using the following software:

  * Platform: Linux-3.13.0-39-generic-x86_64-with-Ubuntu-14.04-trusty
  * Python version: 2.7.6